vinosseur

 Oh, and of course lot’s of packing going on as I write this piece in my half-empty apartment as I prepare for my transition to a new home in a new country.
 I look forward to the many changes.
 Many will be easy, some more challenging.
 Until my next post (which will be more often), continue to appreciate what you have and keep tasting.

-Category: 1 WINE, 9 WINE THOUGHTS, natural (100% living wine), Still breathing, still drinking natural wine, still smiling
+Category: 1 WINE, 9 WINE THOUGHTS, natural wine (100% living wine), Still breathing, still drinking natural wine, still smiling

 Comment